 Garrow interviewed Genevieve Cook, one of the author’s girlfriends and not present in the Dreams account.
 “You masquerade, you pompous jive, you act,” she tells the author in a poem.
 In Cook’s view, Barry (as he was then known) was protecting himself from scrutiny and putting on an act.
 No surprise that few ever called him on it, but it goes beyond what Julien Benda called La Trahison des Clercs.

 In a time when the eschaton has been thoroughly immanentized, belief overrides the facts.
 Everyone is supposed to believe that Dreams from My Father is authentic even after biographer David Garrow calls it fiction.
-In similar style, Elizabeth Warren’s claim that she is Cherokee, Richard Blumenthal’s boast that he fought in Vietnam, and Christine Blasey Ford’s charge against Brett Kavanaugh are supposed to believed, not questioned.
+In similar style, Elizabeth Warren’s claim that she is Cherokee, Richard Blumenthal’s boast that he fought in Vietnam, and Christine Blasey Ford’s charge against Brett Kavanaugh are all supposed to be believed, not questioned.

 Back in 2008, the Dreams author wanted fundamentally to transform America into a statist arrangement where the people get only what the government wants to give them.
 But you can keep your doctor, no scandals, and never a smidgen of corruption.
 In this transformed arrangement, the Great Leader picks his successor and deploys the deep state for leverage.
 So the “character of the country” was on the ballot in 2016, but designated successor Hillary Clinton lost.